 You can also make the narrow hem using an overcast presser foot and a regular zigzag stitch as I described in this tutorial “How to use overcast presser feet for sewing overcasting stitches“

-But for this dress I used just a double-folded method: for this turn under and baste the raw edges (1 cm or 3/8 in) to the wrong side of the fabric, press well.
+But for this dress, I used just a double-folded method: for this turn under and baste the raw edges (1 cm or 3/8 in) to the wrong side of the fabric, and press well.
 Fold back another 1 cm (3/8 in) all around and baste with different color thread, so that the raw edge is enclosed.
 Press well again.

 5. Make shoulder straps (spaghetti straps) for the dress

 Cut the fabric in direction of the grainline.

 For longer strap the measurements are 4 x 44 cm (1 ½ x 17 3/8″), for shorter one they are 4 x 30 cm (1 ½ x 11 13/16″).